gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Recycle
 ![](../attachments/action_recycle_example.jpg)
 - Move any number of Debris from your Space Ship card back to the supply.
 Draw that number of Resource cards.

 See the "Hand Limit" section for restrictions.

 ### Deliver
 ![](../attachments/action_maintenance_example.jpg)
 At any malfunctioning Satellite space, you may...
-- Place any number of Resource cards from your hand next to the associated Satellite card matching the required resources
+- Place any number of Resource cards from your hand next to the associated Satellite card that match the required resources
 - If all required resources have been delivered to a Satellite...
 	- Move all Resource cards on the Satellite to the Resource discard pile
-	- Flip the associated Satellite card from the malfunctioning side to the operational side
+	- Flip the Satellite card from the malfunctioning side to the operational side
-	- Set that Satellite's HP tracker to the maximum value
+	- Set the Satellite's HP tracker to the maximum value
 	- Your team now has access to the Satellite's team bonus
 - If all Satellite cards are on the repaired side, you win!

 ### Repair
 ![](../attachments/action_repair_example.jpg)
 At any Satellite space, you may...
-- Increase any Space Ship's health by 1 HP, up to the maximum
+- Increase any Space Ship's health by 1 HP, up to the maximum value

 OR

-- Increase a Satellite's health by 1 HP, up to the maximum
+- Increase a Satellite's health by 1 HP, up to the maximum value

 ### Exchange Resource
 ![](../attachments/action_exchange_example.jpg)